 Global CPG companies need to pay close attention to policies and regulations that could have implications on international business.
 Events like the likely ratification of new NAFTA, the looming presence of BREXIT, and ongoing trade talks will fundamentally impact how the CPG industry does business.
 Tariffs, import and export quotas, and, to some extent, overall economic viability in different countries, can determine where companies source their supplies from and what products will be sold in what countries in order to maximize profits.

 A brand’s reputation is one of its’ most valuable assets.
 A tarnished reputation could result in financial growth and revenue of the business.
-Losing customer trust and their business has huge implications to businesses.
+Losing customer trust and their business has huge implications for businesses.
 It’s why many customer service teams pay such close attention to the Net Promoter Score and work hard to build and retain brand loyalty.

 As mentioned previously, changing consumers’ habits is a big risk for CPG companies.
 In a 2017 study conducted by Cone Communications, they found that 88% of Americans would be more loyal to a brand that supported social or environmental issues.
 Additionally, 76% of those surveyed would actually refuse to purchase a company’s products if that company supported an issue that was not aligned with their own values and views.
 Not having a focused corporate social responsibility (CSR) strategy is a huge risk to a CPG company’s brand and reputation, and, ultimately, the bottom line.